Policies and Procedures

 All Pet Inclusion

 While under the care of the sitter, no pets within the household or on the property may be neglected or ignored.
-The job of the better sitter includes feeding, watering, and attending to the general health of all pets on the premises.
+The job of the pet sitter includes feeding, watering, and attending to the general health of all pets on the premises.

 Visit Scheduling Requirements